LinoxYoung/BlueShellGame/README.md

-# 🐢 Blue Shell Mechanic Game
+# 🐢 Blue Chell Mechanic Game

 This project is inspired by the Blue Shell mechanic from *New Super Mario Bros.*, where the player character transforms into a shell that moves forward automatically, regardless of the player's direct action.
 The goal is to recreate this mechanic in a new game, offering a fun and unique gameplay experience.